Abstr4/TodoSeUsaNet7/README.md

 - Accounts system (register, login and logout) implemented with .NET Identity.
 - CRUD operations over products, clients and bills.
-- Listing and searching the entities above.
+- Listing, searching and filtering the entities above.

 # The Site